clulab/processors/docs/metal-srl.md

 # Semantic Role Labeling

-Similar to most works on SRL, we decompose the SRL task into two subtasks: (a) the identification of verbal and nominal predicates in a sentence, and (b) the identification of arguments for each predicate.
-As discussed in the previous section, we observed that the predicate identification subtask trains well in a MTL setting, However, the second subtask, argument identification, did not train well in the MTL setting.
+Similar to most works on SRL, we decompose the SRL task into two subtasks: (a) identifying verbal and nominal predicates in a given sentence, and (b) identifying arguments for each predicate.
+As discussed in the previous section, we observed that the predicate identification subtask trains well in a MTL setting.
+However, the second subtask, argument identification, did not train well in a joint setting.
 For this reason, we trained it separately, independently of all other tasks.

 As a reminder, our SRL data is formatted as follows:

 ```
-Ms.     O       NNP     B-PER   O
+A       O       DT      O       O       O       O
-Haag    O       NNP     I-PER   A0
-plays   B-P     VBZ     O       O
+record  B-P     NN      O       O       A1      O
-Elianti O       NNP     B-LOC   A1
+date    B-P     NN      O       A1      O       A1
+has     O       VBZ     O       O       O       O
+n't     O       RB      O       O       O       AM-NEG
+been    O       VBN     O       O       O       O
+set     B-P     VBN     O       O       O       O
 .
 O       .
-O       O
+O       O       O       O
 ...
 ```
-where column 3 contains POS tags, and column 4 contains NER labels produced by our `Metal` NER model.
+where column 3 contains POS tags, column 4 contains NER labels produced by our `Metal` NER model, and the remaining columns contain argument labels for each predicate.

 The [configuration file](https://github.com/clulab/processors/blob/master/main/src/main/resources/org/clulab/mtl-en-srla.conf) to train the identification of SRL arguments is the following: